Penalties for Driving without Insurance in Colorado

 Reducing the fine

-The court may dismiss your case if you can prove you had insurance in place at the time of the citation.
-If you purchase the appropriate levels of insurance before your hearing, the court may suspend half of the mandatory $500 fine.
-This applies to second and subsequent citations as well.
+If you did not have insurance at the time of the stop but can purchase the appropriate levels of insurance before your hearing, the court may waive or cut in half the $500 fine.
+This applies to the second and subsequent citations as well.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.